 The key to any Caribbean-inspired jerk dish is a good sauce.
 Though I do like good-quality prepared sauces, I haven’t found a bottled jerk sauce I completely love.
 They’re usually way too salty.

 On the other hand, to make an authentic Jamaican Jerk sauce requires Scotch Bonnet peppers and a few other ingredients that aren’t close at hand.

-My compromise is Jamaican-Inspired Easy Jerk Sauce you can link to on this site and put together in minutes if you have the right ingredients.
+My compromise is Jamaican-Inspired Easy Jerk Sauce which you can you can link to and use for this and other recipes in the future; I’m reprinting it here so you need not toggle back and forth while making this recipe.
+It’s made in minutes if you have the right ingredients.

 That said, feel free to use bottled jerk sauce, which you’ll find shelved with other BBQ sauce and other marinades in well-stocked supermarkets.
 Compare brands, because you’ll want to find one with natural ingredients and the lowest possible sodium content.

 Homemade Super-Easy Jerk Sauce

 - 1 tablespoon cornstarch or arrowroot

 - 2/3 cup juice fresh or bottled orange juice